Benders Subproblem Decomposition for Bilevel Problems with Convex Follower: Introduction

+To the best of our knowledge, tailored algorithms for BSOCP, especially for the case where the follower problem is a general SOCP, have not been discussed or their computational studies have focused only on linear cases.
+Due to the lack of dedicated algorithms and available code packages for solving the BSOCP instances, we benchmarked the proposed method against a single-level MISOCP reformulation which will be described in Section \ref{sec:MIP}.
+In addition, to demonstrate the potential benefits of our proposed approach, we also conducted extensive experiments on BLP instances, a special case of BSOCP, which were constructed by relaxing the follower integrality condition from publicly available MIBLP test sets.
+The performance of our proposed approach is then compared to a state-of-the-art bilevel-tailored branch-and-cut algorithm that can be used to solve MIBLP \citep{fischetti2017new}.

-Accordingly, this paper proposes a dedicated Benders decomposition for MIBPSD that deals with the complex MIP formulation effectively by decomposing the Benders subproblem into two more tractable, sequentially solvable problems that are closely related to the leader and the follower problems.
-The main contributions of this paper can be summarized as follows: \begin{itemize} \item A new decomposition technique for MIBPSD is proposed, which allows easy implementation and intuitive interpretation of Benders cuts and several accelerating schemes are discussed. \item An interesting extension of MIBPSD is introduced, which formulates important real-world problems where the leader is affected by the follower's dual solution; It is shown that the decomposition technique also carries over the extension.
-In addition, a discussion on some special cases of MIBPSD that allow sequence-independent decomposition is given. \item A computational study is reported which demonstrates significant performance improvement of the proposed method and the accelerating schemes over an up-to-date commercial solver and the standard Benders method. \end{itemize}
+The main contributions of this paper can be summarized as follows. \begin{itemize} \item The paper proposes a new decomposition technique for BSOCP, which allows for easy implementation and an intuitive interpretation of Benders cuts. \item The paper proposes a new family of hybrid cuts that combine no-good and Benders cuts to eliminate the need for bounds on the dual variables of the follower problem. \item The paper proposes a new branching scheme for BSOCP that targets the optimality gap between the follower objective and its guess in the leader problem, as well as a new method for finding a high-quality solution before the branch and cut exploration. \item The paper introduces an interesting extension of BSOCP that captures important real-world problems where the leader is affected by the follower's dual solution.
+It is shown that the decomposition technique carries over to this extension.
+In addition, the paper identifies special cases of BSOCP that allow for a sequence-independent decomposition.
+The paper also presents some accelerating schemes to further reduce the computational burden in this case. \item The paper reports a computational study that demonstrates significant performance improvement of the proposed method and the accelerating schemes over a commercial solver and the standard Benders method.
+Extensive experiments on BLP are also given: they highlight the benefits of the proposed method and its complementarity with a state-of-the-art bilevel-tailored branch-and-cut algorithm \citep{fischetti2017new}. \end{itemize}